 Another kind of support – financial.
 If money is one of your main concerns when it comes to studying, it’s vital to find out what kind of financial support is available to you, from loans and grants through to bursaries.
 Getting more information can help you decide what the most realistic option for you is when it comes to money.

-Perhaps one of the most boring considerations, but relevant nonetheless: how accessible is the university for you.
+Perhaps one of the most boring considerations, but relevant nonetheless: how accessible the university is for you.
 Remember, if you’re having to travel there every week, it’s better not to have to travel for many hours.
 Check whether public transport links are sufficient, or whether parking is provided.
 (Of course, distance learning is always a viable alternative, too!)

 Arden University is reviewed by the Quality Assurance Agency for Higher Education, the independent body entrusted with monitoring and advising on standards and quality in UK higher educationClick here to read Arden University's latest review report